eascodes/100-days-code/log.md

 **Thoughts** This module has been one of my favorites so far.
 I enjoy the problem solving involved with tasks like modifying arrays.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 47: December 15, 2021

+**Today's Progress**: Today I completed the basic data structures module on the FreeCodeCamp JavaScript course.

+**Thoughts** This module was definitely one of my favorites.
+It was a nice review of previous concepts with some new challenges mixed in.
+I'm excited to try out some more complicated tasks now that I'm familiar with most of the basic uses/features of objects in JavaScript.

+**Link(s) to work** https://www.freecodecamp.org/eascodes